-Learning hoof care may not even be on your radar.
+Is learning hoof care on your radar?
 For some, caring for their horse’s hooves involves the occasional check, clean, and a visit from the farrier/barefoot trimmer/equine podiatrist every month or two.

-Others like myself are trimming their own horses to either save money or be more responsible for their horse’s care overall.
+Many owners are now trimming their own horses to either save money or be more responsible for their horse’s care overall.

 While it is possible to pick up a lot of information from books, DVDs, and online, nothing can take the place of practical hands-on learning with a reputable organization.